-Does this sound familiar?
-You have bags of enthusiasm for your industry, but sometimes you struggle to raise awareness of your fantastic products or services?
-We feel your pain.
+You can have bags of enthusiasm for your industry, but sometimes you may struggle to raise awareness of your fantastic products or services.
 Content marketing for niche industries can often be a slow and steady battle, but it’s not impossible.

-With the right content marketing tools, insight and plenty of creativity, you can come up with a plan that ensures you stand out from the crowd and, most importantly, your competition.
+With the right tools, insight and plenty of creativity, you can create a content marketing plan that ensures you stand out from the crowd.
 If you understand your target audience and are capable of answering the questions that they’re asking, you can come up with campaigns that really resonate with them.

-To give you a helping hand, we’ve identified the best, most useful, and our favourite content marketing tools that can aid your creative efforts.
+To give you a helping hand, we’ve identified some useful tools that can aid your content marketing efforts.

-If you’re not on social media by now then you have more important things to worry about.
+If you’re not on social media by now then we have some serious concerns.
 Whilst not every social platform is appropriate for every business, you can use Twitter for much more than promotional means.
 Niche industries may find it hard to tweet consistently about their specific services and products, so instead think about your industry as a whole.

-Creating lists can be a brilliant way to track particular publications that focus on your industry.
+1. Creating lists can be a brilliant way to track particular publications that focus on your industry.
 By keeping an eye on this list you can see what’s relevant in your field and perhaps even get some content ideas for your own blog.
-Using software such as Tweetdeck can help you track a list of journalists and publications that can inform a lot of your marketing output.
+In the same way we’d be using Google Alerts, using Tweetdeck to track a list of journalists and publications can inform a lot of your marketing output.

-Tags such as #JournoRequest and #PRRequest can be a godsend for niche SMEs wanting to connect with journalists or other professionals.
-Some will be looking for experts in particular fields, so make sure you’re tracking these hashtags in case any opportunities crop up for you.
-If you’re a small business, you may not have the funds to put into media request services, as such tracking these is a great alternative.
+2. Tags such as #JournoRequest can be a godsend for niche SMEs wanting to connect with journalists.
+As we mentioned, some will be looking for comment from experts in particular fields.
+Make sure you have a tab set up in Tweetdeck to track this hashtag in case any opportunities crop up for you.
+If you’re a small business, you may not have the funds to put into media request services, as such tracking the #JournoRequest tag is a great alternative.

 For many niche brands, the best way to attract attention is to provide useful resources.
 They might not be the most entertaining things that people have ever read, but if they are informative and help to solve problems, they’ll drive traffic and attract links regardless.
 Instead of creating content for content’s sake, your site could become a leading authority in the industry by providing informational content that people genuinely need.